 There are no minimum course requirements to participate in the Honors Program.
-However, to graduate as an Honors Program Scholar, you must complete 18 hours of Honors courses, some of which must come from the Core Seminar.
+However, to graduate as an Honors Program Scholar, you must complete 18 hours of Honors courses, some of which must come from the Learning Community.

-What are Core Seminars, and are they required?
+What are Learning Communities, and are they required?

-Core Seminars combine two courses from different disciplines.
-For example, the Core Seminar Introduction to Global Studies/Ethics examines environmental ethics within the context of the history of humans’ impact on the environment.
-If you wish to graduate as an Honors Program Scholar, you must take a Core Seminar.
+Learning Communities combine two courses from different disciplines.
+For example, the Learning Community Introduction to Global Studies/Ethics examines environmental ethics within the context of the history of humans’ impact on the environment.
+If you wish to graduate as an Honors Program Scholar, you must take a Learning Community.

 What if the credit I need is not available in an Honors course?

-You may sign up for the regular version of the course and work with the instructor to complete additional assignments, such as research projects or class presentations.
+You may sign up for the regular version of the course, and work with the instructor to complete additional assignments.
+For example, research projects or class presentations.